 Letting him start to play out unsupervised was a big step but one we really believed he was ready for.
 He loves the independence it gives him and it’s also allowed him to make friends with people he wouldn’t have otherwise crossed paths with.

 One of the other things we’re keen for our children to do is walk to school without us.
 We’re lucky that the school is a five minute walk away with only one road to cross.
 Girl Child is a bit young yet but Boy Child has walked home on his own some days since the start of year 5.
 He hasn’t walked to school alone yet purely because I have to walk his sister at the same time.

 Bored kids are no fun to be around.
 They whinge and whine and flop themselves about the house.
 Their aim is to get you to provide some kind of exciting entertainment, usually one that involves you spending a fortune and them eating a lot of sugar.
 As a free range parent, I’d rather avoid providing […]

 My oldest is now 10 and has been playing out since he was 8.
 My youngest has just turned 8 and has been to play out with her brother a couple of times (it would have been more if it wasn’t for the restrictions of 2020!).
 It’s part of our free range parenting approach and […]

 I never went camping as a child and always felt like I was missing out on something exciting.
 Once I was old enough to go with my friends, I concluded I wasn’t.
 Sleeping in a tent wasn’t as fun as I’d imagined.
 When we had kids I decided to give camping another go, partly because […]

-While you may have walked to school from a very young age, children these days are often walked or driven to school until they are well into their teens.
+If you grew up in the UK, you may have walked to school from a very young age, children these days are often walked or driven to school until they are well into their teens.
 This may leave you questioning what age your child can walk to school by themselves.
-This is tricky because the law doesn’t specify an age when […]
+This is tricky because UK […]